Section 61 request

 - who is unlawfully in New Zealand, i.e. his or her visa has expired; and

-- who has not been issued a deportation order or has been excluded in some other way (for example, if a removal order is in force against that person).
+- who has not been served a deportation order or has been excluded in some other way (for example, if a removal order is in force against that person).

 The fact that your request under section 61 has been submitted does not protect you from a deportation order whilst you are waiting for the outcome.